jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/04-app-management/03-installing-apps.md

 The Control Panel's Marketplace interface immediately installs apps on purchase.

-### Installing Apps via the Marketplace in the Control Panel
+### Installing Apps via Marketplace in the Control Panel

 The Control Panel provides a purchased apps page for installing apps.